 BAR publications since 1991 are listed by region.
 Summaries are provided for forthcoming and British series

 Britain’s self confessed leading, ‘biggest and best’ archaeological magazine.
-You’ll have to go a long way to beat it

 Early Medieval Europe

 Early Medieval Europe provides an indispensable source of information and debate on the history of Europe from the later Roman Empire to the eleventh century.

 Journal of Conservation and Museum Studies

 The Journal of Conservation and Museum Studies is fully peer reviewed and Open Access.
 It contains research on conservation science, artefact studies, restoration, museum studies, environment studies, collection management and curation.